Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Lifespan: 3-5 years

-Hardy live-bearers with distinctive sword-shaped tail (males).
-Active swimmers that add movement to tanks.
+Hardy live-bearers with the distinctive elongated lower tail lobe on males.
+Active swimmers that add visible movement to any mid-size tank.

 14. Mystery Snail – Best Beginner Invertebrate